kurodas/COMP-560/ImageClassification/README.txt

 MakeVector - Which takes as an input a BufferedImage and returns an array of integers of length 3072.
 The array is a vector representation of a 32X32 red, green, and blue pixel values.
 To perform the conversion of the BufferedImage into a 32 X 32 image we use the freely available imgScalr java library.

 MakeHistogram - Which takes as an input a BufferedImage and returns an array of floats of length 512.
+It does this by dividing the rgb values of each pixel by 32 and getting a bucket value between 0 and 7.
+It then counts each pixel of each bucket value configuration, and divides this count by the total number of pixels.
+The array indexes of each float are determined by taking the red bucket value adding the green bucket * 8 and adding the blue bucket * 64.

 The TuneModels.java file expects as an input, a model that you wish to calculate he performance on the tuning set, a String that contains a model "name", with information on which class the model represents whether the model is a linear or RBF model, if it uses Vector or Histogram to represent images, and information on gamma (if the model is of type RBF).
 An example name